 - NOTE: Whether the vehicle is not registered under the California Vehicle Code — This scenario alone does not disqualify your off-road vehicles like ATVs, dirt bikes, etc.

 - The defect is not covered by the express warranty of the leased vehicle.

 - The leased vehicle did not come with an express written warranty.

 - The defect was caused by driver misuse, abuse, or neglect.

 - If your leased vehicles defect(s) meets one of the above criteria, you may not be covered by the California lemon law.
 You need to have a firm understanding of the exceptions before you get the process moving.

 Know How to Cancel the Lease

-Did you miss that in the fine print?
+So, did you miss that in the fine print of your lease agreement?
 Don’t panic.
 You are still covered under the California lemon law.